DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-19-understanding-the-relationships-between-organisations-delivering-initial-teacher-training.md

 Organisations involved in initial teacher training (ITT) have the flexibility to form partnerships in which they share knowledge, experience, and resources to support delivery and help retain existing talent and expertise in the sector.

+Organisations can only provide courses that lead to a recommendation for QTS if they are accredited by the Department for Education (DfE).
 ## Partnerships

 Partnerships are based on a formal agreement.

 Each partnership arrangement is unique to the organisations involved, their local or regional circumstances, and their ultimate aims and ambitions over time.

-Partnerships can take various forms, from simple collaborations between two or three organisations, to more extensive networks with multiple partners.
+Partnerships can take various forms, from simple collaborations between two or three organisations to more extensive networks with multiple partners.

 Partnerships can form between: